Potatoasad/gravpop/README.md

 # gravpop

-A package for Gravitational Wave population modelling, similar to gwpopulation but with explicitly a numpyro backend and for using the TGMM population analysis method.
+A package for Gravitational Wave population modelling, similar to gwpopulation (with model implementations as close as possible) but with explicitly a numpyro backend and with the ability to implement the TGMM population analysis method.